 Get to know Montreal through guided tours of breweries and distilleries in the city.

-Explore Cirka Distilleries, the first distillery to properly distil alcohol in Montreal.
+Explore Cirka Distilleries, the first distillery to properly distill alcohol in Montreal.

-Head on to a cooperative brewing facility, and a place known for kombucha cocktails and tea.
+Head on to a cooperative brewing facility, and a place is known for kombucha cocktails and tea.

-Or spend a few hours with an exclusive access to brewing facilities, where the guide will expertly tell you about Montreal’s beer history.
+Or, spend a few hours with exclusive access to brewing facilities, where the guide will expertly tell you about Montreal’s beer history.